Colorised History: Iconic Buildings In Mid Construction Brought To Life

 It was described in the Frommer’s travel guide as “possibly the most beautiful, certainly the most photographed, bridge in the world.”

 Hoover Dam, named after President Herbert Hoover was originally known as Boulder Dam from 1933 to 1947.
 It is a concrete dam in the Black Canyon of the Colorado River.
+Construction Brought To Life

 It was built between 1931 and 1936 during the Great Depression.
 Its construction was a huge undertaking and cost the lives of at least 100 workers.

 The winning bid to build the dam was submitted by a consortium called Six Companies, Inc., which began construction on the dam in early 1931.
 Such a large concrete structure had never been built before, and many of the techniques were unproven at the time.
-Even though there were many unforeseen difficulties ahead it was completed two years ahead of schedule on March 1st, 1936.
+Consequently even though there were many unforeseen difficulties ahead it was completed two years ahead of schedule on March 1st, 1936.

 Setting up your site in the present day and need a site setup specialist on your site?
 Contact us today for a free quote on your hire.